Questions? Call or text anytime πŸ“ž 818-446-9627

 One of the most disorienting things after a chemical pregnancy is feeling sudden, intense anger β€” often directed at your partner for no clear reason, or at friends who are pregnant, or at your own body.

-The progesterone crash that follows pregnancy loss is abrupt and significant.
+The progesterone crash after pregnancy loss is abrupt and significant.
 Progesterone has a calming, stabilizing effect on mood.
-When it drops sharply, irritability, snapping, and emotional volatility are common β€” the same mechanism behind PMS, but more extreme.
+When it drops sharply, irritability, snapping, and emotional volatility are common.
+This is the same process behind PMS β€” but more intense.
 Add the grief of loss to that hormonal shift, and anger becomes almost unavoidable.

 Depression and Anxiety After Chemical Pregnancy

-Given the combination of emotional trauma, disenfranchised grief, and hormonal upheaval, pregnancy loss is a significant risk factor for developing clinical depression and anxiety.
-These aren't signs of weakness β€” they're the predictable result of what your body and mind have been through.
+Given the combination of emotional trauma, disenfranchised grief, and hormonal upheaval, chemical pregnancy loss is a real risk factor for clinical depression and anxiety.
+These aren't signs of weakness.
+They're the predictable result of what your body and mind have been through.

 • Persistent flatness or numbness β€” going through the motions without feeling anything